vmware-samples/euc-samples/Horizon-Samples/Expand Writable Volumes/README.md

+# EUC-samples is now hosted https://github.com/euc-oss/euc-samples
+# This repo is no longer maintained

 # Expand-WV
 .SYNOPSIS
   Script to update the size of VMware App Volumes Writable Volumes.
 Can also be used to view sizes of volumes.